Send the link below via email or IMCopy

 have a good work ethic

-have a lot of passion when engaging in activities they like, which may translate into a talent for certain athletic pursuits
+have a lot of passion when engaging in activities they like, which may translate into a talent for certain pursuits

 have a tendency to adhere to routines